×

 Let’s look at how each embraced openness one by one.

 The first win for openness was Snowflake’s Polaris announcement.
 It outlined the creation of their own REST catalog centered on Iceberg.
-This opens the Snowflake platform, famous for its proprietary, closed approach to direct compute competition for the first time, including from Trino.
+This opens the Snowflake platform, famous for its proprietary, closed approach to direct compute competition for the first time.
+This competition includes Trino.
 This is a seismic event and one that promises to have many Snowflake users asking where they can get the best compute costs.

-The second win for openness was Databricks’ acquisition of tabular, a move largely designed to secure a foothold in the Iceberg ecosystem and integrate a REST implementation of Iceberg into their Unity catalog.
+The second win for openness was Databricks’ acquisition of Tabular.
+This move was largely designed to secure a foothold in the Iceberg ecosystem and integrate a REST implementation of Iceberg into their Unity catalog.
 The move promises to create a single catalog access level across Delta Lake and Iceberg.
 This will certainly change things for Databricks, which has always championed Delta Lake before this.

 Apache Iceberg > Delta Lake

-One way of interpreting this news is that Delta Lake has lost, or at least been relegated to second place.
+One way of interpreting this news is that Delta Lake has lost.
+At the very least it has been relegated to second place.

 Not long ago, it seemed like Delta Lake would win this battle and be the default table format for the data lakehouse era, the one that would unseat the data warehouse from its traditional place of dominance.
 But even though Delta Lake had many of the same features as Iceberg, its technological DNA was too bound up with a single ecosystem, Databricks.